status-im/status-mobile/doc/new-guidelines.md

 - `src/status_im/contexts/`: Contains [bounded contexts](#glossary), like
   `browser/`, `messaging/`, etc. As much as possible, _bounded contexts_ should not directly require each other's namespaces.
-- `src/status_im/react_native/`: Contains only low-level constructs to help React Native work in tandem with Clojure(Script).
 - `src/status_im/setup/`: Contains namespaces that are mostly used to initialize the application, configure test runners, etc. In general, such namespaces should not be required from the outside.